coding-cafe/Learning/Python/Basics/README.md

 # Python is a popular programming language.
 Python can be used on a server to create web applications.

 # What is Python?
-# Python is a popular programming language.
+  Python is a popular programming language.
 It was created by Guido van Rossum, and released in 1991.

 # It is used for:
-# web development (server-side),
+*web development (server-side)
-# software development,
+*software development
-# mathematics,
+*mathematics
-# system scripting.
+*system scripting

 # What can Python do?
 # Python can be used on a server to create web applications.
 # Python can be used alongside software to create workflows.